 From 1970 to 1993, 208 patients with primary tracheal tumors were evaluated in a multicentric retrospective study including 26 centers.
-Ninety-four patients had a squamous cell carcinoma of the trachea, 4 had adeno-carcinoma, 65 had adenoid cystic carcinoma and 45 patients, miscellaneous tumors.
+Ninety-four patients had a squamous cell carcinoma of the trachea, 4 had adenocarcinoma, 65 had adenoid cystic carcinoma and 45 patients, miscellaneous tumors.
 The following resections were performed: tracheal resection with primary anastomosis, 146; partial tracheal resection, 19; carinal resection, 24; and tracheo-laryngeal resection, 19.
 In average, the length of the resected specimen was 38.5 mm (10-60).
 Postoperative complications occurred in 41% and postoperative mortality was 10.5%.
 Postoperative morbidity and mortality were statistically correlated (PO.05) to the length of the resection, to the need of a laryngeal release, to the type of resection and to the histologic type.
 Follow-up was complete for all but 10 patients with a mean follow-up of 5 years.
 Fifty-nine percent of the patients with tracheal cancers and 43% of the patients with adenoid cystic carcinomas had postoperative radiotherapy.

 In complete resection, the 5 and 10-year actuarial survival were respectively 55% and 30% in tracheal cancers, 82% and 25% in adenoid cystic carcinomas.
 Long-term survival was altered by the occurrence of second primary cancer (ORL, lung) in the group of patients with tracheal cancers and by late metastases in adenoid cystic carcinomas.
 Postoperative radiotherapy did not improve survival in the group of patients with tracheal cancer when the resection was complete, even if nodes were involved.
 However, in case of incomplete resection, postoperative radiotherapy did not improve survival in the group of patients with tracheal cancer when the resection was complete, even if nodes were involved.
-However, in case of incomplete resection, postoperative radiotherapy improved survival (P<0.02).
+However, in case of incomplete resection, mass complete, even if nodes were involved.
+However, in case of incomplete resection was complete, resection was complete.

+improved survival (P<0.02).
 For adenoid cystic carcinomas, the actuarial survival seemed better in complete resection than in incomplete resection but the difference was not statistically significant (PO.20).
 Postoperative radiotherapy did not improve survival in adenoid cystic carcinoma, even in incomplete resection.